Kamilliush/weather-app/README.md

    cd backend
 2. Install dependencies:
    npm install
+3. Go to https://www.weatherapi.com and get your api key
+4. Create 'apiKey' file in backend folder and paste your api key there
-3. Start the backend server:
+5. Start the backend server:
    node index.js

 ### Frontend